 - Bring a large pot of water to a boil for pasta.
 Generously salt it.

 - Meanwhile, thoroughly dry the scallops with paper towels.
-(This is important to achieve beautiful seared crust!)
+(This is important to achieve a beautiful seared crust!)

 - Generously season with salt on both sides.